Bear Attack Repellent Leaks At Amazon Warehouse, Critically Injuring One And Sending Dozens To The Hospital

 If a chemical is potent enough to ward off bears, it’s definitely considered hazardous to humans.
 Amazon warehouse workers learned this lesson the hard way when an aerosol can of bear attack repellent fell off a shelf and instantly dispersed everywhere.

-Employees at the fulfillment center in Robbinsville Township, New Jersey, quickly were overcome by the chemical, reportedly enduring difficulty breathing, a burning sensation in the throat and stinging, watering eyes.
+Employees at the fulfillment center in Robbinsville Township, New Jersey, quickly were overcome by the chemical, reportedly enduring difficulty breathing, a burning sensation in the throat, and stinging watery eyes.
 Rescue workers were called at approximately 8:50 a.m. to report to the New Jersey warehouse for help.
 More than a dozen employees were sent to five area hospitals and one patient was reportedly in critical condition.
 At least 80 employees allegedly were impacted by the incident.

-The company evacuated all employees form the third floor of the south wing to a safe area while rescue workers tended to the accident.
+The company evacuated all employees from the third floor of the south wing to a safe area while rescue workers tended to the accident.
 Robbinsville Township public information officer John Nalbone told the Daily News that the fire department had been dispatched to investigate “fumes” at the warehouse.

 “It was isolated to that portion of the building,” Nalbone said.